-- pointes) early in the ingestion.
-The patient can become bradycardic as the intoxication worsens - The avoidance of administering calcium chloride or calcium gluconate to a patient on cardiac glycosides (e.g. digoxin) as this may precipitate toxicity and associate fatal arrhythmias is felt to be a historical belief and not supported - 3.
+- 2. The avoidance of administering calcium chloride or calcium gluconate to a patient on cardiac glycosides (e.g. digoxin) as this may precipitate toxicity and associate fatal arrhythmias is felt to be a historical belief and not supported - 3.
 Glucagon has a side effect of increased vomiting at these doses and ondansetron prophylaxis should be considered - 4.
 A single pill can kill a toddler.
-It is very important that a careful assessment of medications the toddler could have access to is done by EMS and suspect medications brought into the FD - 5.
+It is very important that a careful assessment of medications the toddler could have access to is done by EMS and suspect medications brought into the ED - 5.
 Calcium channel blockers can cause many types of rhythms that can range from sinus bradycardia to complete heart block - 6.
 Hyperglycemia is the result of the blocking of L-type calcium channels in the pancreas.
 This can help differentiate these ingestions from beta blockers.
 There may also be a relationship between the severity of the ingestion and the extent of the hyperglycemia - 7.
 Atropine may have little or no effect (likely to be more helpful in mild overdoses) - a.
 Hypotension and bradycardia may be mutually exclusive and the blood pressure may not respond to correction of bradycardia